-Schemes S and S' are called trace equivalent if and only if the same set of execution traces can be produced based on S as well as on S'.
+Schemes S and S' are called trace equivalent if and only if the same set of execution traces can be produced based on S and S'.

 Definition 2 (Trace Equivalence).
 Two process schemes S and S' are trace equivalent iff $Q_S = Q{S'}$.